National Apology Day - February 13

 National Apology Day

-The birthplace of the holiday is Australia.
-National Apology Day is celebrated annually on February 13.
-On this day, it is customary to apologize to children who have become victims of discrimination and have found themselves away from their parents.
-The new leader gave words to prevent such terror in the future and made every effort to keep the promise.
+The birthplace of National Apology Day is Australia.
+This day is observed annually on February 13.
+It is a day to apologize to the children and families from the Stolen Generations—those who suffered from discrimination and were separated from their parents.
+The Australian government promised to prevent such injustices from ever happening again and made significant efforts to keep that promise.

 History

-In February 2008, Kevin Rudd, who was appointed prime minister, for the first time in the history of the state, officially apologized to all those affected.
-Thousands of Australians dreamed of hearing these words.
-For them, this day was decisive.
-He allowed us to believe in the fairness of the new leadership.
-Rudd promised to provide funding for rehabilitation.
+In February 2008, Prime Minister Kevin Rudd officially apologized to all those affected for the first time in the country’s history.
+Thousands of Australians had dreamed of hearing these words.
+For them, this was a defining moment and a step toward believing in the fairness of new leadership.
+Rudd also promised to fund rehabilitation efforts.

-• The first celebration took place in 1998.
+• The first National Apology Day was observed in 1998.

-• Australians refused to accept the fact that the government simply turned a blind eye to what was happening.
-Thousands of protesters climbed the Harbour Bridge to express their displeasure and make them see the harsh truth.
+• Australians refused to accept the government’s indifference.
+Thousands of protesters climbed the Harbour Bridge to demand acknowledgment of the harsh truth and real change.

-• The day for the holiday was not chosen by chance.
-It was on February 13 that the Prime Minister delivered his legendary speech.
+• The date of the holiday was chosen intentionally.
+It was on February 13 that the Prime Minister delivered his historic apology speech.

-There is no reason to learn more about the history of other countries.
-It is enough to choose an article of interest on the Internet or watch a documentary to begin to understand the chosen topic.
-This holiday allows you to look inside the problem and learn the cruel truth about the events of that time.
-The Australian Government sought reconciliation.
-It wanted that such mistakes would not be made again.
-That is why people should not remain indifferent.
+There is always a reason to learn more about the history of other countries.
+Read an article or watch a documentary to better understand the issues involved.
+This holiday encourages people to learn the truth about this painful chapter in Australian history and understand the value of reconciliation.
+The Australian government sought to make amends and prevent such mistakes from being repeated.
+It is important not to remain indifferent.

 National Apology Day is observed on February 13 each year.